swetamittal/Speed-Detection-Using-Motion-Tracking/README.md

 # 1. Image Acquisition

 In this project, VideoReader is used for reading the content of our video and saved all the frames in it in a specified folder.
 Later these frames are accessed one at a time and the algorithm is applied on them.

+# 2. Image Background Subtraction

+Moving object detection involves locating objects in the frame of a video sequence.
+Every tracking method requires an object detection mechanism either in every frame or when the object first appears in the video.